CPHS/OPHS Glossary of Terms

 Research participant's belief that enrolling in a research study

 will provide therapeutic benefit.
-Participants confuse the goal of
+Participants confuse the goal of clinical

-and where therapeutic benefit to individual maybe secondary.
+therapeutic benefit to individual maybe secondary.

 UCOP: